 CHOOSE AN AREA OR TYPE OF LOCATION WITHIN THAT CITY BY EVALUATING THESE:

 - The nature of competition

 - Geographic direction of the city’s expansion

 - General appearance of the area

 - Sales and traffic growth prospects of the trade area

 Before signing a lease, be sure you understand all the rules, policies and procedures related to your retail store location.
 Contact the local administration and zoning commission for information on regulations regarding signage.
 There may be limits on the size and imagery used in signs that advertise your business.
 Ask about any restrictions that may affect your retail operation and any future planning that could change traffic, such as highway construction.

 Competition and Neighbors

 Other area businesses in your prospective location can actually help or hurt your retail shop.
 Determine if the types of businesses nearby are compatible with your store.
 For example, a high-end fashion boutique may not be successful next door to a discount variety store.
-Position it next to a nail- or hair-salon, which tend to draw the same demographic of customers, to more optimal results.
-Specialty goods fulfill more unique needs than general purpose products.
+Position it next to a nail- or hair salon, which tends to draw the same demographic of customers, to more optimal results.
+Speciality goods fulfil more unique needs than general-purpose products.